isomerpages/sportsg-corp/media-centre/media-release/_posts/2017-04-26-post-Grants to organise sports activities in lead up to National Day.md

 In 2016, the Active Enabler Programme provided platforms for over 95,000 people to gather and have fun through sport.
 This year’s programme submission deadline has been extended till 19th May 2017.
 Successful applicants will be informed by early June 2017.

-For more information, log on to [www.myactivesg.com/getactivesingapore](http://www.myactivesg.com/getactivesingapore) or email [ActiveEnabler@sport.gov.sg](mailto:ActiveEnabler@sport.gov.sg)
+For more information, log on to [GetActive!
+Singapore](http://www.myactivesg.com/getactivesingapore) or email [ActiveEnabler@sport.gov.sg](mailto:ActiveEnabler@sport.gov.sg)